nextsms/laravel-nextsms/README.md

 ## About

-The NextSMS channel makes it possible to send out Laravel notifications as a `SMS` using NextSMS API.
+The NextSMS channel makes it possible to send out Laravel notifications as `SMS` using NextSMS API.

 ## Installation